 Section 5.02 Quorum.
 For purposes of the foregoing Section 5.01,

-Disinterested Directors only shall be counted in determining the presence of a quorum at a meeting of the Board or committee thereof that ratifies such a contract or transaction.
-On such occasion, a majority of the Disinterested Directors, including duly designated proxies, shall constitute a quorum at a meeting of the Board or a committee of Directors created by the Board.
+Disinterested Directors only shall be counted in determining the presence of a quorum at a meeting of the Board of Directors or committee thereof that ratifies such a contract or transaction.
+On such occasion, a majority of the Disinterested Directors, including duly designated proxies, shall constitute a quorum at a meeting of the Board or a committee of Directors created by the Board of Directors.

 ARTICLE VI – INDEMNIFICATION